brentgroves/repsys/research/azure_iam/flows/authorization_code_flow.md

 ## User Authentication

-The user is authenticated during the a part of the flow.
+The user is authenticated during this part of the flow.
 This may involve multiple factors and is not defined by the specification.
 In the Curity Identity Server all user authentication is configured in the Authentication Service and is configured per client.

 ## Client Authentication